pkomot/Siemens-Data-Analytics-Visualization-Forage/README.md

-# 📊 Siemens Data Analytics & Visualization – Forage Simulation
+# 📊 Accenture Data Analytics & Visualization – Forage Simulation

-This repository contains my work from the Siemens Data Analytics & Visualization virtual job simulation on Forage.
+This repository contains my work from the Accenture Data Analytics & Visualization virtual job simulation on Forage.
 The program provided hands-on experience in analyzing and visualizing data to support business decisions.

 ## 🧠 Skills Demonstrated